chrishtr/battery-savings/explainer.md

 If a site wished to change behavior based on battery-savings settings, they could use a CSS media query:

 ```
+/* This media query will apply if the User Agent has decided to enter "reduced-framerate" mode based on a combination of OS & user
+preferences, system state (such as limited battery availability), and the value of the aforementioned meta tag. */
 @prefer-reduced-framerate {
 * {
   animation: none !important; /* or change animations to use keyframes optimized for battery-savings */